brouhaha/a2zip/README.md

 many computers, including the Apple II.
 In 1983 to 1984 I reverse-engineered a substantial portion of the Apple II version 1 through 3 ZIP interpreters.

-More recently I've partially reverse-engineered a few newer Apple II ZIP, EZIP, and XZIP interpreters.
+More recently I've partially reverse-engineered soem newer Apple II ZIP, EZIP, and XZIP interpreters.

 The reverse-engineered "source code" cross-assembles using the